Teens becoming independent

 Parents may think of autonomy for their teen as completely separating from their influence and listening only to their peers.
 But that’s not a good way to define autonomy for their teen, or a good way to look at how to establish autonomy.

 Instead, it's more healthy to view establishing autonomy as a collaborative process.
 In this view, parents and their teen work together to figure out a new relationship based on the teen's growing maturity.
 This way, teens are not disconnected from their parents, but connected in different ways.
 Parents and teens also relate to each other in new ways.

-It's true that peers have more influence on some issues than parents as described in the Teen talk fact sheet on social and emotional changes.
+It's true that peers have more influence on some issues than parents as described in the Teen talk fact sheet on Social and emotional changes in teens.
 But parents still have influence.
 Laurence Steinberg, an expert in adolescent psychology, describes it this way: "It is detachment from parents, rather than attachment to peers, that is potentially harmful."

 What parents can do

 Here's what you, as a parent, can do to help your teen develop autonomy in healthy ways:

 - Discuss issues and ideas with your teen.
 Encourage her thinking for herself and don't criticize ideas you may question.
 Instead, just say, "Tell me more about how you came to that conclusion."

 - Model respect in your discussions with your teen.
 Modeling goes a long way toward encouraging respectful conversations and behaviors.

 - Help your teen identify his strengths and talents.